Datavisualiatie-UGent/project-dv24-1/README.md

 To set up the project locally, follow these steps:

+### Database

+This step is optional, but required if you wish to create new data files or update existing ones.
+If you merely want to update existing graphs, or preview the website locally, the CSV files included in the repository will suffice.
+We expect you to have Golang and Docker with Docker Compose installed.

+1. **Retrieve Raw Data**: Execute the [`fetch.sh`](./golang/data/fetch.sh) script in order to retrieve all data from 2023.
+We do so using the `limit` and `offset` URL parameters, so if you wish, you could change these in order to retrieve another selection of datasets.

+2. **Initialize Database**: All required services are provided in a [Docker Compose](./golang/docker-compose.yml) file.
+Simply execute `docker compose up`.

+3. **Execute the data parser and ingestion**: In the [`golang`](./golang) directory, execute `go run . ./data` where `./data` refers to the directory into which you have saved the previously retrieved datasets.
+Here, the Go compiler is automatically invoked and applies the database schema to PostgreSQL.

+Note that data ingestion takes a while due to the sheer size of  the datasets.
+During ingestion, the console output will inform you on the progress.

+### Observable Framework

 1. **Clone the Repository**: Clone this repository to your local machine using Git.

 2. **Navigate to Project Directory**: Open a terminal and navigate to the project directory.